Tran-Minh23/terraform-practice/readme.md

 - terraform taint: resource will be recreated in the next apply
 - terraform fmt: format all tf files
 - terraform import [ip]: import the infrastructure (still have to manually create the resource)
+- terraform state: to view the state

+Terraform can have the remote state in S3.

 terraform provides datasources, Datasources provide you with dynamic information (List of AMIs, AZs): declare a resource "aws_ip_ranges" -> reference to that resource